 Updated by Yanbiao Li over 3 years ago

 I would say yes.

 Since the registration succeeded on the remote NFD, I think the command itself is ok.
 It fails with NFD-andorid is just because NFD-andorid has no clue to proceed /localhop commands.

 On the other hand, I think the only difference between two cases (/localhost commands and /localhop commands) is their trust policy, configured with different parts in the config file, may be different.
 But, so far, we do not enable any security check toward local registrations.
 Therefore, I think the command succeeded with remote NFD would success with the NFD-andorid as long as the right prefix (/localhost) is adopted.

-Updated by Jeff Thompson about 3 years ago
+Updated by Jeff Thompson over 3 years ago

 - Status changed from New to Feedback